rudyNK/contact-cli-sql/README.md

       After being saved the database will return the id of the created contact.
 Then, the programmer can use this id to query the database to confirm the creation of the saved contact.

+  ## Instructions
+  To start working on your project you need to:
+  - fork this repo
+  - clone it on your machine
+  - Define your depencencies in the Gemfile
+    - SQLite3
+    - Terminal Table (optional)
+    - Rspec
+    - ...